Beauty sharpens our perception of the world.

 The pentatonic melody will always sound interesting with it's Major and minor chords.

-Notice that the D of the pentatonic scale always creates tension.
+Notice that the D of this pentatonic scale always creates tension.

 When the melody plays D against the C Major or A minor; it calls out to an absent harmony.